AltayYuzeir/PaddleOCR-UI/README.md

 ## Contributing

 - Contributions are welcome!
 Please feel free to submit a Pull Request.
+- It would be awesome if the new paddleocr v3 pipelines could be implemeneted, boasting improved models.
 - Right now, I am also exploring saving objects like tables, charts, grapgh and formulas as images and inserting them back into the DOCX file, while keeping their approximate location.

 ## License